USS Henrico

 USS Henrico (APA-45) was a Bayfield-class attack transport that served with the United States Navy in World War II, and subsequently in the Korean War, Cold War and Vietnam War.
+It is named after Henrico County, Virginia.

 The ship was laid down as SS Sea Darter, a Type C3-S-A2 hull, under a Maritime Commission contract (MC hull 393) by Ingalls Shipbuilding Co., Pascagoula, Mississippi.
 Assigned to the Navy as Naval Transport (AP-90), she was reclassified as Attack Transport (APA-45) on 1 February 1943.

 The ship was launched on 31 March 1943, sponsored by Mrs. W. D. Pelan, acquired by the Navy on 23 June 1943, and commissioned next day for transfer to Bethlehem Shipbuilding Corporation, Hoboken, New Jersey.
 Decommissioned on 8 July 1943, Henrico then fitted out, and recommissioned on 26 November 1943.

 The ship makes an appearance in the 1952 film My Son John.
 It is shown in the background when Chuck (Richard Jaeckel) is speaking to his mother.